B&G Foods Inc (BGS)

 Average number of days

-Based on the activity ratios provided for B&G Foods Inc, we observe the following trends:
+Based on the provided data for B&G Foods Inc, the activity ratios can be analyzed as follows:

 1. Days of Inventory on Hand (DOH):